← All claims

 2025 · J Health Popul Nutr

-meta-analysis mixed moderate Meta-analysis found ketogenic diets reduced body/fat mass but raised concern for muscle-mass loss; adjacent, weight loss real but body-composition caveat.
+meta-analysis tested-null low Meta-analysis found ketogenic diets reduced body/fat mass but raised concern for muscle-mass loss; adjacent, weight loss real but body-composition caveat.

 Gibson AA, et al.